Buddhist Studies

 - Scripted meditations based on teachings from Wednesday evenings

-Time commitment: Daily meditation practice, weekly Wednesday evenings, one monthly meeting with teachers, and one monthly meeting with peers.
+- Time commitment: Daily meditation practice, attending Buddhist Studies classes, one monthly meeting with teachers, and one monthly meeting with peers.